 By 2020 Nespresso commits to100% sustainability sourced coffee

 South SudanBringing opportunity to the cradle of coffee

 At Nespresso, we believe that quality and sustainability go hand in hand – from the coffee cherry all the way through to our capsules.
-Moreover, because of our strict coffee selection process and our sourcing based on select terroirs, we estimate that only 1-2% of the coffee grown globally meets our specific taste and aroma profiles and quality requirements.
+Moreover, because of our strict coffee selection process and our sourcing based on select terroirs, only a small amount of the coffee grown globally meets our specific taste and aroma profiles and our high standards of quality.

 In order to provide our consumers with these premium coffees in the future, sustainability along the value chain is essential.
 Our sustainability strategy’s vision is to create a cup of coffee that has a positive impact on the world.
 This is The Positive Cup.

 “Sustainability is a business imperative for Nespresso and a core part of our strategy”

 We will sustainably source 100% of our permanent coffee range through the Nespresso AAA Sustainable Quality™ Program until 2020.